-To control the accounting and error recording virtual machines, see "Collecting Accounting Information" on page 183 or "Collecting Hardware Error Information" on page 190, respectively.
+To control the accounting and symptom recording virtual machines, see "Collecting Accounting Information" on page 183.

 To control TCP/IP, RSCS, and other z/VM facilities and features, use commands appropriate to each feature or facility.

 To control VM/Pass-Through Facility and other licensed products, use commands appropriate to each product.